JMFritz/ca-lab-assignment/docs/lab/test-lambda-function.md

 The Lambda function in this lab is not responding to an event.
 You are invoking this function by running a test event using an empty JSON object.

-As mentioned previously, the PutObjectFunction will store the local `sample.txt` file into the S3 bucket. ==== CLEAN THIS PART UP.
-SHOULD THIS BE IN THE INTRODUCTION SECTION? ====

 1. Click **Create**.

-1. Click **Test** above the code editor to run the **PutObject** test you just created.
+2. Click **Test** above the code editor to run the **PutObject** test you just created.

 Within a few seconds you will see the Execution results tab load in the editor:

 ====SCREENSHOT OF EXECUTION=====

-You can see the "Object stored successfully" response near the top of execution results.
+You can see the successful response near the top of execution results, indicating a new object with a random key was written to the S3 bucket.

 To confirm the object was stored successfully: